kgisl/makesite/content/blog/2021-07-03-driveNotes.md

 IMPORTANT: You will be given a card with a Specific Registration Desk Number (1, 2, 3, 4 or 5) marked in the back of the card.
 Please keep this card for future reference.

 ### 2nd Station
-1. You will be asked of the awareness of the medical restrictions related to who should receive the COVISHIELD vaccine
+1. You will be inquired about your awareness of the medical restrictions as to who should receive the COVISHIELD vaccine
 2. On your confirmation, you will receive the vaccination immediately thereafter

 ### 3rd station
-1. Please collect our complimentary refreshments and receive directions to park your car in the alloted parking lot.
+1. Please collect our complimentary refreshments.
+Follow directions to drive and park yourself in the alloted parking lot.
 You must stay within the parking lot for at least 10-15 minutes.
-2. If there should be any allergic reaction or emergency, please inform the security or call Dr Manoj at
+2. If there should be any allergic reaction or emergency, please inform the security or call Dr Manoj at +91-96004-39512

 ### Departure Notes
 1. By the time you are ready to leave KGiSL campus, your vaccination certificate should be available for download at the COWIN portal.